VladosNX/MPD-Kit/README.md

 First you need to have Python 3 installed on your computer.
 Go to https://python.org if you don't.
 Then run a command below:

 `pip install mpd-kit`

-## Future features

-### 1. Cross-compiling

-Since `pyinstaller` can't cross-compile applications, MPD-Kit will solve this problem with simple and minimalistic virtual machines.
-Program will copy your project source files into required VM and start cross compilers there and copy files to certain folder.